rssws/moodle-dl-ext/README.md

 <img src="./assets/screenshot-0.2.0-1.png" width=640 border=1>

-**Notice**: This repository is under active development.
 Please submit an issue if you found any bugs or have feature requests.

 **If you like the tool, please star this repository and share it with your friends. :)**